rqritter/WCU-PaperCut/README.md

     ```
 #### C:\Program Files\PaperCut MF\server\custom\service.conf

-- Increase the share of memory avalable to PaperCut.
+- Increase the share of memory available to PaperCut.
 (For more information, see the KB article: https://www.papercut.com/kb/Main/IncreaseMaxMemoryUsage)
   - Add the following new line to the file
     `wrapper.java.additional.6=-XX:DefaultMaxRAMFraction=2`